privatenumber/hirok.io/src/pages/index.md

 I love working on Open Souce and I currently maintain <router-link to="/projects">70+ projects</router-link>.

-I currently live in Tokyo 🗼, and work at [Square](https://squareup.com/) as a frontend engineer.
+I live in Tokyo 🗼 and work at [Square](https://squareup.com/) as a frontend engineer.

 <div class="m-t-8 sm:m-t-14 flex flex-wrap gap-2 sm:gap-4">